gt-frc/neutpy/README.md

 - **Triangle Installation**

 The Triangle 2D mesh generator is required for neutpy mesh generation.
+This will install Triangle locally to the neutpy directory.
+If you imagine using triangle otherwise, consider following the steps below but with consideration for global installation (e.g., cloning to /opt/ instead of the neutpy directory).
 Ensure that you have a C compiler installed.
 Download the Triangle zip file from https://www.cs.cmu.edu/~quake/triangle.html or

 `$ cd /your/future/neutpy/home/`